JetBrains-Research/reflekt/README.md

 most of the cases, Reflekt is capable of providing a convenient reflection API without actually using reflection.

 Reflekt is a joint project of JetBrains Research and the Kotless team.
-The main reason for its creation was the necessity of GraalVM support in modern Java applications.
+The main reason for its creation was the necessity of GraalVM support in modern Java applications, especially on Serverless workloads.
+With the help of the Reflekt project, Kotless will be able to provide access to GraalVM to users of historically reflection-based frameworks such as Spring or own Kotless DSL.